luisparravicini/butler-butler/README.md

 ## Requirements

-The scripts are shell scripts.
+This project uses shell scripts.
 They run on macOS and Linux.
-For windows, maybe installing cygwin the could be run (*I think there's something in windows 10 that allows you to run shell scripts?* IDK).
+For windows, maybe installing *cygwin* can help in running them. *I think there's something in windows 10 that allows you to run shell scripts?* IDK.

 ## How to use it?

 Assuming you have a directory hierarchy similar to his:

-`base/dir/project` is the base of your project `base/dir/project/unity-project` is where your Unity project located
+`base/dir/project` is the base of your project

+`base/dir/project/unity-project` is where your Unity project located

 ### Installation